lemus-isa-17/ProgrammingChallenges/lemus-project/lemus_doc.md

 #CSV Project Notes
-###*Because I'm tired of using Google Docs*

 ##Initial Thoughts, Planning
 Reviewing my tools.
-Which language and software to use.
+Which language/software to use?
-- Use Java, most comfortable and cuts down on prep work.
-Use Python, easier for the barebones, allows more time to for details
+- Using Java is most comfortable and cuts down on prep work.
+Use Python is easier to read/write the CSVs, allows more time to focus on the details of the project.
-- Review GitHub basics
+- Review GitHub basics.
-- VSCode, Eclipse...
+- VSCode or Eclipse
 *Keep in mind*
 Program should be able to handle **more than two inputs**, inputs with **different columns**, and **very large (> 2GB) files** gracefully.